Flourishing or failing? Helps and hindrances in Christian parenting - Christian Concern

 In this two-part series, Steve Beegoo, Christian Concern’s Head of Education, shares practical ways to help our children flourish through godly parenting.
-Here, he discusses what might serve as a hindrance to godly parenting.
+Here, he reveals how to flourish in Christian parenting.

 “May the Lord cause you to flourish, both you and your children”